VidyaSource/website/src/_content/blog/vidya-is-swam-certified-by-virginia-department-small-business-supplier-diversity.md

 > The purpose is to enhance procurement opportunities for SWaM businesses participating in state-funded projects.

-We look forward to building new relationships and to delivering our services to government agencies in the state of Virginia.
+We look forward to building new relationships and to delivering our services to government agencies in the Commonwealth of Virginia.
 We are also excited about expanding our current offerings by making our courses available online and building new software products.

 We want to thank the Virginia Department of Small Business and Supplier Diversity for recognizing Vidya's past success and future potential, and we cannot wait to do business